Data quality can be defined in two ways:

 And that’s why data quality is important, which leads to finding the solution to the bad data problem.

-How to ensure data quality and maintain high quality data?
+How to ensure and maintain data quality

 But first things first, before fixing a problem, you need to know why it exists in the first place.
 What’s causing it?